ilkerokutman/acik-atolye-w06-expense_tracker/README.md

 # Week 6 - Expense Tracker App

-This is the starter project for the **Week 6 Expense Tracker App** in the Flutter course.
+This is the **Week 6 Expense Tracker App** in the Flutter course.
-The app demonstrates advanced UI design, custom theming, and dynamic theme switching.
+The app demonstrates advanced UI design, custom theming, dynamic theme switching, and follows best practices for Flutter application architecture with Provider state management and SQLite local storage.

 ---